GoldenretriverYT/SINCAdvancedMods/README.md

-# PluginsForPolytoriaCreator
+# SINCAdvancedMods
-Making Polytoria Creator usable by providing support for mods/plugins!
-This tool utilizes [MelonLoader](https://github.com/LavaGang/MelonLoader/) - a Unity Mono & IL2Cpp mod loader.
-Since the process of installing it with Polytoria requires additional work than the normal installation I have decided to make this tool.
+SINCAdvancedMods lets you easily install advanced code mods for Software Inc using [MelonLoader](https://github.com/LavaGang/MelonLoader/) - a Unity Mono & IL2Cpp mod loader.
+It allows for limitless access to the games internals - even with Harmony support thanks to MelonLoader.
+This tool is meant to streamline the MelonLoader installation and to streamline the process of installing mods.

 ### hi guyz how 2 instal mod?
-1. Download and extract PluginsForPolytoriaCreator (from now on "PfPC")
+1. Download and extract SINCAdvancedMods (from now on "SINCAm")
-2. Run PfPC and press the "Install Loader/Sync" button on the top right corner
+2. Run SINCAm and press the "Install Loader/Sync" button on the top right corner, SINCAm will prompt you to select your games installation.
+You can get that path by clicking on the cogwheel in your steam library and pressing "Open local path".
 3. Once the loader installation is finished (you will see "Synced mods!" at the bottom status bar), you can click "Install from zip file"
-4. In the opened file dialog, select a valid zipped mod (an example, "F2Rename", is provided in the release section)
+4. In the opened file dialog, select a valid zipped mod (an example is provided in the release section (not actually, this is wip))
 5. You are done!
-Start Polytoria Creator and test if you can rename Instances using F2!

 ### pls tell how 2 make mod
-1. The general modding process is the usual MelonLoader Modding Process, you can refer to this [documentation](https://melonwiki.xyz/#/modders/quickstart) but I have found it to be relatively outdated as of now, so you will have to adapt a bit.
+1. The general modding process is the usual MelonLoader Modding Process, you can refer to this [documentation](https://melonwiki.xyz/#/modders/quickstart).
 2. Create a new folder and call it "files" - put your mod files in there.
 3. Create a new file NEXT to the "files" folder and call it "meta.json"
 4. Fill it with the appropriate information following the ModMeta schema.